Undergraduate Academic Eligibility is the ability to enroll in courses at the University of Arizona

 You will not be able to enroll in University of Arizona courses and any future enrolled courses may be administratively dropped.
 You are encouraged to connect with your Academic Advisor to discuss your future plans.

 If you are on Academic Review, Academic Warning or Academic Probation, this will not affect your immigration status.
 If you become Ineligible and your appeal is not granted, you will not be able to enroll in courses, which will jeopardize your immigration status.
 You must meet with an International Student Advisor to discuss your future plans.

 You should be prepared to provide a narrative explanation within the appeal.
 The narrative will outline the reason(s) for your appeal, the resources or services used so far, and the plan for success if the appeal is approved.
 Keeping in mind that becoming Ineligible is the result of 3 consecutive semesters under a 2.0 cumulative GPA, you should provide insight into the circumstances or challenges you have faced over those semesters, and then also describe how they may have changed (worsened or improved) during the last semester.

-Appeals will be reviewed beginning May 24, 2022 – if your appeal is submitted by the June 3 deadline you will have an answer the week of June 6th.
+Appeals will be reviewed beginning January 3, 2023 – if your appeal is submitted by the January 6 deadline you will have an answer prior to the start of the Spring 2023 term.

 The priority deadline for Fall 2022 appeals is January 6, 2023.
 Future enrolled courses will be dropped on January 7, so it is important to get your appeal submitted by January 6.
 The Fall 2022 appeal form is available here.